masasakano/rangeary/.github/README.md

 equivalent.
 Therefore +Rangeary#equiv+ returns true, wheras the equal operator returns false for this.

-### Infinities

-The infinities are vital in the logical operation of Rangeary.
-In default, the general infinities of `RangeExtd::Infinity::POSITIVE` and `RangeExtd::Infinity::NEGATIVE` are used (see ([RangeExtd](http://rubygems.org/gems/range_extd) for detail), except for comparable Numerics (Integer, Rational, Float etc), for which `Float::INFINITY` is used in default.
-However, a user can specify their own infinities in initialization of {Rangeary} with options of `positive:` and `negative:`.

-Note once an infinity is defined for a Rangeary object, any other Rangeary objects with which operations are performed should have the same infinities.
-In default, if different infinities are specified (or if only one of them has a pair of specified infinities and the others have the default values), the values that is smallest for the Positive infinity and largest for the Negative are used, though a warning may be issued (only if the built-in global variable +$VERBOSE+ is true).
-An exception is when a user explicitly specifies the infinities in the option in creating a new Rangeary out of other Rangeary objects and else, in which case the infinities from the other "inherited" Rangeary included in the main parameter are ignored.

-The last example above shows how it works.

 ## Known bugs

 *   Rangeary Ver.2, which supports both beginless and endless Ranges, requires